|Country Information & Lifestyle|

 Zao Onsen is a well known hot spring and ski resort in the mountains of Yamagata Prefecture.
 It is one of only a few places in Japan where juhyo or "ice trees" can be seen.
 Also known as "snow monsters", the trees take on curious shapes due to the heavy snowfall and freezing winds.
 The snow monsters form around the peak of the Zao Ski Resort and are usually most spectacular around mid February.
 Access to the monsters is provided by a rope way and a gondola for both skiers and non-skiers.
 In the evenings, the monsters around the summit are lit up to be enjoyed outside or from a warm seat in the cafe.

-Nikko and the Okunikko area around Lake Chuzenji, in particular, are well known for their beautiful autumn colors.
-In the average year the colors start descending from the higher elevations of Yumoto Onsen in early October, are best around Lake Chuzenji and the Irohazaka road in mid to late October and reach the town of Nikko in the first half of November.
+Nikko and the Okunikko area around Lake Chuzenji, in particular, are well known for their beautiful autumn colours.
+In the average year the colours start descending from the higher elevations of Yumoto Onsen in early October, are best around Lake Chuzenji and the Irohazaka road in mid to late October and reach the town of Nikko in the first half of November.

 Nikko is located along Japan's Romantic Road, Japan's version of Germany's "Romantic Road", and leads over about 350 kilometers from Ueda City in Nagano Prefecture through the mountains of Gunma Prefecture to Utsunomiya City in Tochigi Prefecture.
 Various interesting towns, hot springs resorts and lots of natural scenery can be enjoyed along the Romantic Road, including the mountain resort of Kariuizawa, active volcanoes, the hot spring mecca of Kusatsu and the world heritage sites of Nikko.
 Due to a lack of convenient public transport along many of its sections, the Romantic Road has remained off the beaten path for foreign tourists.